maximilian-gelbrecht/NeuralQG3.jl/README.md

 ## Installation

 This package depends on several unregistered packages.
 Julia 1.11 should be able to instantiate those as their URLs are given in the respective `Project.toml` files.
-However, there are currently multiple problems with this.
+However, there are currently multiple problems and bugs that might make this fail.
 If this isn't working or you are using an older Julia version, please inspect the `[sources]` section of `Project.toml` and add those unregistered packages manually.

 In order to run the Speedy experiment with the same data, we used, you can download it from [here (with password "speedy-data")](https://cloud.pik-potsdam.de/index.php/s/g43p23Eoza8sTf8) and put in the `data-files/speedy` folder.